Concept? What kind of a game’s that? Concept?

 For example, they may be working with the target milk.

-So, with milk in mind, they might indicate (by putting down a large green question mark) that the core, main concept is liquid.
-The guessers may immediately start to put themselves forward “water” …. “wine” … and so on.
-Here’s where a bit of extra pressure builds for the concept-givers, since they (or just one of them, if they choose) needs to confirm if any submissions (generally in the form of shouts) are in some degree approaching the concept – they might say no to “water”, and no to “wine”.
+With milk in mind, they might indicate (by putting down a large green question mark) that the core, main concept is liquid.
+The guessers may immediately start …. “water” …. “wine” … and so on.
+Here’s where a bit of extra pressure builds for the concept-givers, since they need to confirm if any submissions (generally in the form of shouts) are in some degree approaching the concept – they might say no to “water”, and no to “wine”.

 After the liquid icon, the concept-givers might then put a second marker on the icon for the colour white, followed quickly by another one on the food concept-icon.